 Here’s what this means for you:

 ImmigrationHelp.org can help you see how the new Public Charge Rule affects you with our free Risk Estimator tool.
 We can also help you prepare your immigration paperwork, including the Public Charge Forms, for free.
-Click the button below to get started, or read on to learn more About the Public Charge Rule.

 The public charge rule is an "inadmissibility" test that the federal government uses to decide if someone applying to visit or live in the United States is likely to depend on certain government benefits in the future.
 The government calls people who depend on these benefits "public charges."
 If the government thinks that an immigrant will become a public charge, they will not let that person visit or live in the United States.
 This is called the "public charge ground of inadmissibility."